 “Eighty-two percent of CEOs responding to our annual CEO Survey said they have a Digital Transformation program underway to make their companies more digital,” said Mark Raskino, Distinguished VP Analyst at Gartner.

-While it’s clear that Digital Transformation is a priority for the enterprise, there are challenges.
+While it’s clear that Digital Transformation is a priority for companies striving to become a Digital Enterprise, there are challenges.

 According to an article in Forbes, a staggering 70% of digital transformations fail, Sept 2019.

 Digital transformation takes existing business operating models, typically manual or legacy ones and improves them through digital technology and workflows.

 Isn’t that right up the alley of the Service Management Office?